anders-w-rasmussen/crispr_decryptr/README.md

 # Getting Started

 To get introduced to CRISPR-Decryptr, we can start by running the code on some simple simulated data.
 You don't need any experience in programming languages, just a terminal window and optionally Excel to get your data prepared in some simple .tsv files.
+Running this demo data should take on the order of tens of minutes.

 Consider a theoretical screen for identifying regulatory elements that confer drug resistance.
 Our experimental design has two replicates and the following three conditions: an early condition, a control condition, and a treatment condition.